brentgroves/repsys/k8s/rabbitmq-quickstart.md

 ## resource limit issue

+Note: DID NOT HAVE THIS ISSUE ONCE I ADDED 2 MORE NODES TO THE CLUSTER

-if you don't specify resource limits this is the error you get.
+if you don't specify resource limits you might get an error if you don't have enough resources on your node.

 In this case, and if this is not a production environment, you might want to install the Local Path Provisioner